Dimas Ekky Pratama: Asia Road Racing Championship

-From the year 2012 to 2016 he raced in Asia Road Racing Championship in the Supersport 600cc class as a full-time rider, also with Astra Honda Racing Team, and a one-off appearance at 2017 Indonesian Round at Sentul which he won the first race.
+From the year 2012 to 2016, Pratama raced in Asia Road Racing Championship in the Supersport 600cc class as a full-time rider, also with Astra Honda Racing Team, and a one-off appearance at 2017 Indonesian Round at Sentul which he won the first race.
 During his time in the class, he earned the Best Rookie of The Year in his first season, having finished the championship in 6th position.
 His best ranking position ever was 5th in the 2015 season.

 CEV Moto2 European Championship

-Between 2015 and 2018 Pratama competed in the FIM CEV Moto2 European Championship with Astra Honda Racing Team.
+Between 2015 and 2018, Pratama competed in the FIM CEV Moto2 European Championship with Astra Honda Racing Team.
 His best overall result was 5th in 2018 season, and a total of 2 podium finishes in Catalunya race 1 in 2017 season (3rd) and race 1 Albacete round in 2018 (3rd).

 Moto2 World Championship

-He made his Grand Prix racing debut as a wildcard at the Malaysian GP in 2017 at Sepang International Circuit.
+Pratama made his Grand Prix racing debut as a wildcard at the Malaysian GP in 2017 at Sepang International Circuit.
 Unfortunately, he was unable to finish the race as he was involved in a crash.
 A year later, at the same circuit, he was called up by Tech 3 to replace their regular rider, Bo Bendsneyder, who was absent due to injury.
 Pratama completed the race in 23rd position.
 He also participated in 2018 Catalan motorcycle Grand Prix as a wildcard, where he finished in 24th position.

-He secured a full-season contract to race in the 2019 Moto2 season for Hiroshi Aoyama's IDEMITSU Honda Team Asia.
-In Spanish round at Circuito de Jerez, he was accidentally ran over by other rider in the beginning of the race after crashing, and did not make restart.
+Pratama secured a full-season contract to race in the 2019 Moto2 season for Hiroshi Aoyama's IDEMITSU Honda Team Asia.
+In Spanish round at Circuito de Jerez, he was accidentally run over by other rider in the beginning of the race after crashing, and did not make restart.
 Later, during Free Practice 1 for TT Assen, he crashed heavily and suffered concussions where he was confirmed unfit for the race.
 He participated in the next two rounds, but also withdrew after taking part in the Free Practice sessions.

-He was also absent for 4 rounds due to recovery from his injuries and was replaced by Teppei Nagoe at Red Bull Ring and Silverstone, Andi Farid Izdihar at Misano round, and Gerry Salim at Aragon.
+Pratama was also absent for 4 rounds due to recovery from his injuries and was replaced by Teppei Nagoe at Red Bull Ring and Silverstone, Andi Farid Izdihar at Misano round, and Gerry Salim at Aragon.
 He made his comeback after 4 months absent at Buriram and reached his best result of the season at Sepang as he finished 18th.
 His contract was not renewed and he was replaced by Farid for 2020 season.